2002 New Zealand rugby league tour

 The 2002 New Zealand rugby league tour of Great Britain and France was a tour by the New Zealand national rugby league team.
-The New Zealand national rugby league team drew the series 1-all against Great Britain and also defeated Wales and France.
+The New Zealand national rugby league team drew the series 1.5-1.5 against Great Britain and also defeated Wales and France.

 Background

 This was the Kiwis first tour of Great Britain since the 2000 World Cup, the Kangaroos having toured Great Britain the previous year.

 The original squad named in September included Nathan Cayless, Craig Smith and Tevita Vaikona who all later had to withdraw from the final squad.

 Before the tour started the Prime Minister of New Zealand, Helen Clark, held an official reception for the team at the Beehive.
 It was the first New Zealand rugby league tour to receive an official farewell from a Prime Minister in Parliament.

 The tour was opened against Hull F.C. at The Boulevard, the same ground had hosted the first Test matched played by the 1907 New Zealand team.
 This match was the last international played at the ground, while the 1907 team had played in the first.

 Motu Tony broke his hand in the match against England A and was ruled out of the rest of the tour.
 Steve Clark refereed all three Test matches against Great Britain.

 Former Kiwis player Sean Hoppe, who had not represented his country since 1999, was given the honour of captaining St Helens R.F.C. in a tour match against the Kiwis.
 The match was meant to be his last before retirement however he was later called into the touring squad due to injuries and his final two matches were test matches against Great Britain and France.
 Hoppe was called up over Lesley Vainikolo who was also considered as a replacement after injuries to several backs including Motu Tony and Clinton Toopi.

 In the end Great Britain tied the series, taking the inaugural Baskerville Shield as hosts.
 The third test match was Great Britain's first win over New Zealand since 1993.